fmerg/vsslib/README.md

 ## <a name="verifiable-secret-sharing"></a>Verifiable secret sharing (VSS)

-In most distributed protocols, sharholders need to defend against malicious dealers and verify the consistency of their shares (i.e., ensure that these combine indeed to some reconstructible secret).
+In most distributed protocols, shareholders need to defend against malicious dealers and verify the consistency of their shares (i.e., ensure that these combine indeed to some reconstructible secret).
 This is attained by means of additional information used to verify